 The thermostat is the first thing you should examine if your furnace is blowing cold air.
 The thermostat’s fan setting might be set to “on,” causing the fan to constantly blow cold air.
 Set the fan to “auto” mode, and it will only turn on when the furnace generates heat.

 If you have the type of thermostat that runs on a self-contained battery, it may need to be replaced.
 Also, sometimes DIY thermostat installations aren’t compatible with the existing HVAC system.
-When this happens, a Calvey technician will help you address the problem.
+When this happens, a Calvey technician will help you fix the problem.

 Clogged filter